karolfaltyn/test-repository/README.md

 # Test Repository

 My first GitHub repository.

 ## Introduction

-This repo is mostly used to store useful code that i use in other repositories.
+This repo is mostly used to store useful code that I use in other repositories.

 Sometimes it is used to test fragments of code before I add it to final repo.

 ### Inside are: